 Students have the right to request an extension of their financial aid eligibility (once per degree) if they exceed or expect to exceed the maximum credits allowed for their degree or certificate.
-Students will need to complete a Time Frame Extension Appeal form and include a Learning Contract.
-If an appeal is approved, coursework will be limited to courses required for the completion of the degree or certificate.
+Students will need to complete a Time Frame Extension Appeal form accompanied by a learning contract which is developed between student and their career education advisor.
+If an appeal is approved, eligible coursework will be limited to courses required for the completion of the degree or certificate.
 In addition, a student must maintain a minimum cumulative GPA of 2.0 and successfully complete all courses listed on their Learning Contract.
 Failure to meet the requirements of the approved time frame appeal will result in suspension of financial aid eligibility.
-If a Time Frame Extension Appeal is denied, a student may submit a written request for review of the appeal to the Director of Student Services.
-If the Director of Student Services upholds the denial decision, the student may not submit any additional requests for funding.
+If a Time Frame Extension Appeal is denied, a student may submit a written request for review of the appeal to the director of student services.
+If the director of sudent services upholds the denial decision, the student may not submit any additional requests for funding.